Generalizing Goodstein's theorem and Cichon's independence proof: Abstract

 \section{Abstract}

-We generalize Goodstein's theorem \cite{Goodstein} and Cichon's independence proof \cite{Cichon1983} to $\pioneonecanod$ using results from \cite{W26}.
-The method is generalizable to stronger notation systems that provide unique terms for ordinals and enjoy Bachmann property.
+We generalize Goodstein's theorem \cite{Goodstein} and Cichon's independence proof \cite{Cichon1983} to $\pioneonecanod$ using results from Wilken \cite{W26}.
+The method is generalizable to stronger notation systems that provide or enable unique terms for ordinals and enjoy Bachmann property. \footnote{MSC: 03F40, 03D20, 03D60, 03F15.}